 One day when I was about four years old, my family took shelter in a crawlspace because a tornado struck our town.
 I'll never forget the roar, from both the storm and the sirens.
 It was deafening.
 I'll also never forget how pappaw – that's how we say "grandfather" in my family – noticed that I was trembling and tried to comfort me.
 Tornadoes were nothing to fear, he said.
 They may seem scary and monstrous, but there's a natural explanation for why they exist.
 They're something we can learn about, he explained.
-He even pointed out that we have already learned a lot about tornadoes, which has let us implement policies to keep us safe – like those alert sirens, which were not around when he was my age.
+He even pointed out that we've already learned a lot about tornadoes, which has let us implement policies to keep us safe.
+Those alert sirens, for example, were not around when he was my age.

-As I grew up, these fears – now dissected and understood – spawned legitimate interests in subjects such as evolution, cell biology, genetics and geology.
-I probed genes in labs and picked at fossils out west.
+Eventually, these childhood fears – now dissected and understood – spawned legitimate interests in subjects such as evolution, cell biology, genetics and geology.
 I became a scientist.
-And in a nod to pappaw's crawlspace lecture, after years in the lab I also realized that I was interested in communicating science to other people.
+I probed genes in labs and dug up fossils out west.
+And in a nod to pappaw's crawlspace lecture, during years in the lab I also developed interests in communicating science to other people.

 One day when I was 32 years old, I learned that political polarization and budget cuts would end my 11-year career in lab research.
-I absorbed this news and let myself be scared for awhile – so much so that, at one point, I was tempted to flee for the nearest crawlspace.
-But after awhile, I decided it was time to walk a new path – to finally fuse my fear-rooted passion for science with the storytelling skills of my forebears.
-I enrolled in the science communication program at the University of California, Santa Cruz and wrote for newspapers, web publications, government agencies and Stanford University.
-After graduation, I returned to my doctoral alma mater, the University of Washington, to work in my current position in there news office, where I seek out wonderful, interesting and impactful discoveries and share them with you.
+I absorbed this news and let myself be scared for awhile – so much so that, at one point I was tempted to flee for the nearest crawlspace.
+But after awhile, I decided it was time to seek a new path – to finally fuse my fear-rooted passion for science with the storytelling skills of my forebears.
+I enrolled in the science communication program at the University of California, Santa Cruz.
+I wrote for newspapers, web publications, government agencies and a university.
+After graduation, I returned to my doctoral alma mater – the University of Washington – to work in their news office, where I seek out interesting and impactful discoveries and share them with you.

 Labs I have worked in: